mpriya19/mpriya19/README.md

 ## About Me

-I specialize in **data engineering, analytics, and business intelligence solutions** to optimize data-driven decision-making.
-Passionate about transforming raw data into valuable insights, I enjoy working with **ETL pipelines, data warehousing, and BI tools**.
+I specialize in **data engineering, analytics and business intelligence solutions** to transform messy data into meaningful stories.
+Passionate about delivering valuable insights, I enjoy working with **ETL pipelines, data warehousing and BI tools**, turning chaos into clarity, one dataset at a time.

 🎓 **Graduated**: MS in **Information and Technology Management** @ **UT Dallas** (Class of 2025)